kzok/valueobject.ts/README.md

     // Oops!
 This will overwrite the class method!
     isValid: true,
     /**
-     * ... some more other props for other usecase ...
+     * ... some more other props for other usecases ...
      */
 };